The WCA Guidelines supplement the WCA Regulations. Please see the Regulations for more information about the WCA.

 - 4f++) If the WCA Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).

 Article 5: Puzzle Defects

-- 5b5+) Examples of pieces physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube.
+- 5b5+) Examples of parts physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube.

-- 5b5+++) Example of pieces not fully attached, resulting in a solved state: a 5x5x5 centre piece twisted in its spot.
+- 5b5+++) Example of parts not fully attached, resulting in a solved state: a 5x5x5 centre piece twisted in its spot.

 Article 6: Awards/prizes/honours